m21ark/ri1/README.md

 - Round, Differential locomotion
 - Any tech, but must be ROS robots without communication

-Teacher recomendations:
+**Environment:**

+![env](env.png)

+**Teacher recomendations:**

 - Parameterize everything
 - Choose a good set of sensors
 - Find a good distance for R2 to be on tail of R1 without colision

-**Environment:**

-![env](env.png)

-**Tech:**

 ## Deliverables